By Andrew Heffernan

 And that's more or less how creatine works.
 A 2012 paper, published in the Journal of the International Society of Sports Medicine concluded that "creatine supplementation has the most pronounced effect on short duration (less than 30 seconds) high intensity intermittent exercises."
 Lifting weights may be the quintessential example of that type of exercise — though short sprints, activities requiring throwing (baseball, or field events like putting the shot), and sports with lots of starting and stopping (like American football) — also fit the bill.

-While there isn't much supporting research, there may be some advantages to taking creatine when performing aerobic exercises like long-distance running, cycling, or swimming.
+While there isn't much supporting research, there may also be some advantages to taking creatine when performing aerobic exercises like long-distance running, cycling, or swimming.
 Creatine seems most likely to help during the higher-intensity portions of aerobic activities: a steep climb on the bike, the final kick of a 5K.*

 Creatine helps you do more of the activities that help your muscles grow: More reps and sets and more weight lifted in the gym.
 Over time, that additional work translates into more muscle.